vcsjones/vcsjones.dev/_posts/2020-02-24-stackalloc.md

 ### DON'T: Assume stack allocations are zero initialized

 Most normal uses `stackalloc` result in zero-initialized data.
-This however is something that developers may be able to opt-out of in the near future.
-This will be opt-in, however it is better to start making that assumption today so that the `SkipLocalsInit` feature can brought in easier later, if you choose.
+This behavior is however not guaranteed, and can change depending if the application is built for Debug or Release, and other contents of the method.
 Therefore, don't assume that any of the elements in a `stackalloc`ed `Span<T>` are initialized to something by default.
 For example: